zengwang430521/TCFormer/README.md

 ## Citation
-If you use this code for a paper, please cite:
+If you find this project useful in your research, please cite:

 ```
 @inproceedings{zeng2022not,